Noncommutative deformations and flops: Noncommutative Deformation Functors

 \subsection{Contractions and deformation functors}

-Our setup is the contraction of a single irreducible curve $C$ ($C^{\redu}\cong\mathbb{P}^1$) in a quasi-projective normal $3$-fold $X$ with only Cohen--Macaulay canonical singularities.
+Our setup is the contraction of an irreducible rational curve $C$ ($C^{\redu}\cong\mathbb{P}^1$) in a quasi-projective normal $3$-fold $X$ with only Cohen--Macaulay canonical singularities.
 We remark that throughout the paper, there will be no extra assumptions on the singularities of $X$ unless stated.
 By a contraction, we mean a projective birational morphism $f\colon X\to X_{\con}$ contracting $C$ to a point $p$, satisfying $\Rf_*\cO_X=\cO_{X_{\con}}$, such that $X\backslash C\cong X_{\con}\backslash p$.
 This incorporates both flips and flops.

 We are interested in deformations of the sheaf $\cO_{\mathbb{P}^1}(-1)$ viewed as a sheaf on $X$, so we choose an affine open neighbourhood $U_{\con} \cong \Spec R$ around $p$.
 Putting $U:=f^{-1}(U_{\con})$, we have a commutative diagram